 Non-formal and informal learning

 Education for sustainable development is a task of all areas of non-formal education.
-It affects how specific topics are dealt with, including environmental, political, developmental, international and cultural education.
-A wide range of institutions and organisations are active in this area, including adult education centres, environment centres, local Agenda 21 initiatives, museums, clubs, foundations, churches, trade unions, businesses and (youth) associations.
+A wide range of institutions and organisations are active in this area, including adult education centres, museums, clubs, foundations, churches, trade unions, businesses and (youth) associations.
 Target groups include the general public, and in particular children and young people, especially those from socially disadvantaged and/or migrant backgrounds.

-The 'One World promoters' programme (Eine Welt-Promotor*innen) of the national working group of One World regional networks (Available in German) stretches across all federal states and is coordinated and financed jointly at a national and regional level.
+The 'One World promoters' programme (Eine Welt-Promotor*innen) of the Association of One World Regional Networks in Germany stretches across all federal states and is coordinated and financed jointly at a national and regional level.
 It is for stakeholders and trainers from One World work and other areas of civil society, education, politics and business, as well as young people, the 50+ generation and interested members of the public.
 It is funded by Engagement Global on behalf of BMZ and all federal states.